arenatheme/thelook/products-and-collection.md

 ### Product Sidebar

-Please note that all settings in this section only work for template 'product' and 'product.group'.
+Please note that all settings in this tab only work for template 'product' and 'product.group'.
 You can choose where to display your product side bar (left or right).
 ![](/assets/product-sidebar.png)